chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

 # DIRNA_stats_single_sample.py & DIRNA_vis_single_sample.R

-They are single-sample scripts and apllied to perform single-sample analysis.
+They are single-sample scripts and applied to perform single-sample analysis.

 ## Input
-You are supposed to possess the analysed sample data folder and the .fasta files of eight segments of that sample.
+You are supposed to possess the analysed sample data folder and the FASTA files of eight segments of that sample.

 ## Usage